borntofrappe/game-development/Practice/Asteroids/README.md

 ## State

-- from title to spawn by pressing enter

-- from spawn to play after a predetermined countdown.
-The countdown happens in intervals, so that it is possible to have the `render` function draw the player intermittently
+The game includes a series of states.
+A first basic structure has the player go from the title to a spawn state, where the spaceship blinks before the play state and the actual level.

 ```text
 title -> spawn -> play